Mustufain/news-crawler/README.md

 3. ```make run-local ds=YYYY-MM-dd```

 If ```make run-local ds=YYY-MM-DD``` fails, do ```make clean``` and then run it again.
-The results will be crawledcl and posted to mongodb database
+The results will be crawled and posted to mongodb database

 Crawler would scrap all the news articles posted on ```ds```